VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ### Implement Changes to Parcel Definition in CAMA Data

 Existing CAMA data software solutions offer advanced data maintenance capabilities and should accomodate a parcel definition change to separate and marketable pieces of real estate.
 Data entry and maintenance practices will need to adjust to reflect these changes.

+### Normalize Land Use Classification Codes

+Standardized land use classification codes and descriptions are essential for integrating a statewide CAMA system.
+Currently, all four CAMA software providers use different coding systems for land use.
+Based on sample data, NEMRC appears to be the only vendor using codes conforming to the [Property Class Codes](https://tax.vermont.gov/sites/tax/files/documents/Property%20Class%20Codes.pdf) published by the VT Department of Tax.
+VCGI recommends that these codes be used by all vendors.
+These codes provide a relatively high level of specificity for different land use types, and are grouped by broader category codes at the '100 level' (e.g., all codes between 300 and 399 have a commercial use).

+### Normalize Actual Year Built, Effective Year Built, and Unit Count Information

+Text.

 ### Normalize Attribution and Mapping of Unlanded Structures